microsoft/language-server-protocol/_specifications/lsp/3.18/language/pullDiagnostics.md

 ##### Implementation Considerations

 Generally the language server specification doesn't enforce any specific client implementation since those usually depend on how the client UI behaves.
-However since diagnostics can be provided on a document and workspace level here are some tips:
+However, since diagnostics can be provided on a document and workspace level, here are some tips:

 - a client should pull actively for the document the users types in.
-- if the server signals inter file dependencies a client should also pull for visible documents to ensure accurate diagnostics.
-However the pull should happen less frequently.
+- if the server signals inter file dependencies, a client should also pull for visible documents to ensure accurate diagnostics.
+However, the pull should happen less frequently.
-- if the server signals workspace pull support a client should also pull for workspace diagnostics.
+- if the server signals workspace pull support, a client should also pull for workspace diagnostics.
 It is recommended for clients to implement partial result progress for the workspace pull to allow servers to keep the request open for a long time.
 If a server closes a workspace diagnostic pull request the client should re-trigger the request.